novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 The number of accesses leads to advertisements, and though it may be a bubble, it will drive the momentum for the IPO.

-Perhaps buoyed by that outcome, Son Joong-ui waited for Lee Hyun-woo's answer with a look as if he would go public immediately.
+Perhaps buoyed by that outcome, Son Jung-yi waited for Lee Hyun-woo's answer with a look as if he would go public immediately.

 Since he wanted it, there was no need to stop him.